hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - Key behavioural win: avoiding subtree replacement (for example: `.id(minuteAnchor)`) keeps the minute tick smooth (no fade-out/fade-in).
 - Second-hand goal: tick all day without 1 Hz WidgetKit timeline entries.
 - Findings so far:
-  - `ProgressView(timerInterval: ...)` can animate visually, but `ProgressViewStyle.Configuration.fractionCompleted` is not updated for date-range progress, so it cannot drive a custom second hand (symptom: second hand stuck at 12).
+  - `ProgressView(timerInterval: ...)` can animate visually, but it cannot drive a custom seconds hand from progress.
+    `ProgressViewStyle.Configuration.fractionCompleted` is not updated for date-range progress (symptom: hand stuck at 12).
   - Per-minute SwiftUI sweep attempts can still freeze in some Home Screen hosting paths (hand parked at 12 even though minute entries continue).
+  - Current experiment (budget-safe): a moving wedge mask reveals a **ticking** seconds needle (60 pre-rotated hands).
+    Wedge is isolated by subtracting a slightly time-shifted circular `ProgressView(timerInterval: ...)` (`destinationOut`).
+    Status: minute hand ticks reliably; seconds needle currently not visible (still under investigation).
-- Status: minute stepping is reliable and does not blink; second-hand motion is still under investigation.
+- Status: minute stepping is reliable and does not blink; seconds needle currently not visible (still under investigation).

 ### Files